Clicky

 Destiny 2 current PvE Meta: The DPS Meta

-This section covers the state of the current Destiny 2 PVE meta.
 Unlike PVP, the meta in PVE is often defined by what the highest DPS weapons currently are.
 If you’re looking for DPS values for every weapon type and Exotics, our DPS guide covers them all.

 PS: If you’re looking for the top PVE weapons, you can check our Best PVE weapons guide, including the top 25 weapons for PVE right now.

-PVE Primary weapons meta
+PvE Primary weapons meta

 Weapon Type RankTierTrendRole ❘ Current StateCategory